Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 done
 ```

 This might seem not particularly useful until you realize that you can create these lists using other commands in *bash*.
-For example, you may want to make a list of every file in your current directory this like:
+The above `$(seq START END)` command is an example of this.
+Another example could be that you may want to make a list of every file in your current directory this like:

 ```
 for i in $(ls); do